execas/execas.github.io/_posts/2018-08-23-linux-timestamps.md

 Change: 2018-08-23 21:11:16
 ```

-Notice how only the access time stamp has changed.
+Notice how only the *access* time stamp has been updated.
 Opening the file for reading or writing will update `atime`.

-Example commands that will change `atime`:
+Example commands that will update `atime`:

 - grep
 - vim